-The subject properties are a hilly and partially wooded and total 685.65+/- acres.
+The subject properties are a hilly and partially wooded and total 385.45+/- acres.
 Land uses in the area are generally large lot rural residences, wooded, or pasture land.
 It does not appear as though the land is conducive to intensive agriculture due to the lack of large-scale agricultural use in the area.

-The applicant estimates that 2.1 million tons of coal are on the subject property and proposes to extract coal through surface mining techniques.
+The applicant proposes to extract coal through surface mining techniques.
 Blasting is limited Monday through Saturday from sunrise to sunset unless a variance is granted from the state.
 The applicant indicated they have no intention of applying for a variance.
 Prior to initiation of mining activity, a pre-blast survey is offered to all owners of occupied dwellings within 1⁄2 mile of the mining site.
 A total of seven approvals/permits are required prior to mining activity taking place.
-It is anticipated that proposed project will be a 6-8 year project.
+It is anticipated that proposed project will be a 6-10 year project.
 The mining permit from the state is for a five year period.
 If mining is not complete, the permit must be reissued and the mining operation is subject to any new regulations that may have been implemented during the first five year period.